Salò, or the 120 Days of Sodom: Circle of Shit/

-Circle of Blood /
+Circle of Blood/

-Later, there is a Black Mass-like wedding between the studs and the men of power while the latter are dressed in drag.
-The men angrily order the children to laugh, but they are too grief-stricken to do so.
-The Pianist and Signora Vaccari tell dark jokes to make the victims laugh.
-The wedding ceremony ensues with each man of power exchanging rings with a stud.
-After the wedding, the Bishop consummates the marriage and receives intense anal sex from his stud.
-The Bishop then leaves to examine the captives in their rooms, where they start systematically betraying each other: Claudio reveals that Graziella is hiding a photograph, Graziella reveals that Eva and Antiniska are having a secret sexual affair.
-Victim Umberto is appointed to replace Ezio, who is shot to death for having sex with one of the staff.
+A Black Mass-like wedding ensues between the studs and the libertines while the latter are dressed in drag.
+Afterwards, the Bishop examines the captives in their rooms, where they start betraying each other: Claudio reveals that Graziella is hiding a photograph, and Graziella reveals that Eva and Antiniska are having a secret affair.
+Victim Umberto is appointed to replace Ezio, who is shot to death for having sex with a black servant girl and revealing himself to be a communist.

-Toward the end, the remaining victims are called out to determine which of them will be punished.
+The remaining victims are summoned to determine which of them will be punished.
 Graziella is spared due to her betrayal of Eva, and Rino is spared due to his submissive relationship with the Duke.
-Those who are called are given a blue ribbon and sentenced to a painful death, while those who have not been called, as long as they kept collaborating with the libertines, can hope to return home.
-The victims huddle together and cry and pray in the bathroom.
-They are then taken outside and raped, tortured and murdered through methods such as branding, hanging, scalping, burning and having their tongues and eyes cut out, as each libertine takes his turn to watch as a voyeur.
-The soldiers shake hands and bid each other farewell.
-The Pianist, looking out an open window, suddenly realises with horror what atrocities are being committed and, climbing out, throws herself to her death.
+Those who are called are given a blue ribbon and sentenced to a painful death, while those who have not been called, provided they keep collaborating with the libertines, can hope to return home.
+The victims are taken outside and raped, tortured and murdered through methods such as branding, hanging, scalping, burning and having their tongues and eyes cut out, as each libertine watches from the villa through binoculars.
+Horrified by the atrocities being committed, the Pianist jumps out of a window to her death.

-Two young soldiers, who had witnessed and collaborated in all the atrocities, dance a simple waltz together; one asks the name of the other's girlfriend back at home.
+As the torture continues, Bruno and Claudio dance a waltz together; Claudio asks the name of Bruno's girlfriend back at home, to which he replies "Marguerita".